wsxqaza12/PandasSpeedTests/README.md

 - **Comparative Analysis**: Providing detailed comparisons to help users choose the right tool for their specific needs.

 ## Testing Data
 Use the following code to create your test data. --output and --size are optional.
+For example, you want to create a file named large_dataset.csv that takes up 5 GB of memory.
 ```
 python CreateSample.py --output large_dataset.csv --size 5
 ```